hpyproject/hpyproject.org/posts/2021/03/hello-hpy.md

 - There is an additional parameter, `HPyContext ctx`.
-One of the problems of the old API is that often it implicitly relies on the existence of a per-thread or per-subinterpreter local state. `HPyContext` make it explicit, makes the whole API more regular and make it possible to develop new interesting features such as the
+One of the problems of the old API is that often it implicitly relies on the existence of a per-thread or per-subinterpreter local state. `HPyContext` makes this state explicit.
+This makes the whole API more regular and makes it possible to develop new interesting features such as the
   [Universal ABI](https://docs.hpyproject.org/en/latest/overview.html#term-HPy-Universal-ABI)
   and the [Debug mode](https://github.com/hpyproject/hpy/pull/142).